fleetdm/fleet/handbook/product.md

 3. What should we remember next time?

 This way, the Fleet team can constantly improve the effectiveness and experience during future on-call rotations.

+### Goals
+At Fleet, our primary quality objectives are *customer service* and *defect reduction*.
+This entails Key Performance Indicators such as customer response time and number of bugs resolved per cycle and.

+- Get familiar with and stay abreast of what our community wants and the problems they're having.

+- Make people feel heard and understood.

+- Celebrate contributions.

+- Triage bugs, identify community feature requests, community pull requests and community questions.

 ### Version support